xoxco/Radial.js/readme.md

 # Radial Controls for jQuery

-Turn an ordinary list into a cool radial control
+Turn an ordinary list into a cool radial control.

+This is very rough right now!

 DEMO: